What are Child Safeguarding Practice Reviews (CSPRs)?

 - identify clearly what those lessons are, how they will be acted upon, and what is expected to change as a result; and

 - as a consequence, to improve inter-agency working and better safeguard and promote the welfare of children.

-Learning Lessons from Serious Case Reviews (SCRs)
+Learning Lessons from Reviews

-Publication of Serious Case Reviews
+Publication of CSPRs

-A further SCR was undertaken in 2019 and the report was published on 14 January 2020:
+The final Serious Case Review (SCR) was undertaken in 2019 and the report was published on 14 January 2020:

 The publication of reports means that the learning from SCRs held in other parts of the country can be shared more effectively.
 The NSPCC have developed a portal of all published SCR Reports.
 The NSPCC has also produced a series of thematic briefings which highlight the learning from case reviews that are conducted when a child dies or is seriously injured and abuse or neglect are suspected.
 Each briefing focuses on a different topic (e.g. CSE, Neglect, Mental Health), pulling together key risk factors and practice recommendations to help practitioners understand and act upon the learning from SCRs.

 In 2014, the Department for Education (DfE) published “Pathways to Harm, Pathways to Protection: The Triennial Analysis of Serious Cases Reviews, 2011 – 2014”.
 Research in Practice (RiP), in partnership with the University of East Anglia and Warwick University, has developed an open-access website which includes a number of resources to support the sharing of the findings from the report.
 These include an introductory video and individual films for LSCBs, social workers and early help practitioners, police and criminal justice agencies, health and education.

 A further report, covering SCRs undertaken between 2014 – 2017, was published in March 2020 – Complexity and Challenge: a triennial analysis of SCRs 2014 – 2017.